 There are 3 general types of Desktops.
-The first is the Tradition Tower Desktop, which are built almost like a box.
+The first is the Tradition Tower Desktop, which is built almost like a box.
 They are the most modular and upgradeable, and are a great choice for gamers or people who don't need their computer to be mobile,

-The second type of Desktop is the All-In-One, or AIO for short.
+The second type of Desktop is the All-In-One or AIO for short.
 AIO's combine the tower and monitor into one compact and clean package together.
 What they sacrifice in upgradeability when compared to Tradition Desktops, they make up for by usually taking up much less space, less clutter of cords, and sleek stylish design.

-Finally there is the Portable All-In-One.
+Finally, there is the Portable All-In-One.
 These AIO's are almost like really big tablets, but with the power of a full-sized computer.
-They will usually have large touch screens and a built in battery so they can easily be moved around, without having to sacrifice screen size like you would with a regular laptop or tablet.
+They will usually have large touch screens and a built-in battery so they can easily be moved around, without having to sacrifice screen size like you would with a regular laptop or tablet.

 3. Know the Key Specs

 The processor is the brain of the computer.
 If you want to use your Desktop for more demanding tasks like gaming or photo and video editing, investing in a faster processor is a good idea.

 Memory holds everything you're actively working on, so if you're planning on doing a lot of multitasking on your Desktop, investing in one with more memory is a solid choice.
 Remember, because Desktops are highly modular and upgradeable, you will likely have the option to add more memory down the road if your needs change.